-I love Jane Austen novels, but they can be so hard to read at times.
-Most of us are not accustomed to 1800s English so of course, it’s difficult.
-Austen’s writing is definitely worth the effort it takes to read.
+I love Jane Austen novels but they can be so hard to read at times.
+Most of us are not accustomed to 1800s English so, of course, it’s difficult.
+Austen’s writing and characters are definitely worth the effort it takes to read.

 She has many books to choose from and I am working on reading them all!
 Thus far I have read *Sense and Sensibility, Emma, and *Persuasion.
 Sense and Sensibility was the first Jane Austen novel I read because it was on my school’s summer reading list.
 I absolutely fell in love with the characters and the storyline kept me on my toes the whole time.